The three also feared that their teachers NEVER even read their work to see if they agreed with the MY Access scores.

 - Whether it is Microsoft Word's grammar check or another type of program, writers need to know which suggestions are accurate and which are not.

 - Your fellow students may be qualified judges of your writing, but they may not.
 Whether or not their feedback is really helpful depends upon their writing experiences.
-Most students are still learning all the many steps and details required to write well, and so their suggestions may not be helpful.
+Most students are still learning the many steps and details required to write well, and so their suggestions may not be helpful.

 - Online writing programs are a growing part of our computer-driven world.